Pyroglutamic acid: Metabolism

 As first discovered in 1882, pyroglutamic acid can be formed by heating glutamic acid at 180 °C, which results in the loss of a molecule of water.
 In living cells, it is derived from glutathione through the action of an enzyme, γ-glutamyl cyclotransferase.
 Pyroglutamic acid may function in glutamate storage, and acts to oppose the action of glutamate, including in the brain.
 It also acts on the brain's cholinergic system; Amyloid β containing pyroglutamic acid is increased in Alzheimer's disease; this may be part of the disease process.

 Increased levels of pyroglutamic acid in the blood, leading to excess in the urine (5-oxoprolinuria), can occur following paracetamol overdose, as well as in certain inborn errors of metabolism, causing high anion gap metabolic acidosis.

+Pyroglutamic acid is a natural humectant in skin, and part of its natural moisturizing factor (NMF).

 Uses

 The sodium salt of pyroglutamic acid—known either as sodium pyroglutamate, sodium PCA, or sodium pidolate—is used for dry skin and hair products, as it is a humectant.
 It has low toxicity and is not a skin irritant, but its use in products is limited by a high price.

 L-pyroglutamic acid is sold online as a nootropic dietary supplement.

 Magnesium pidolate, the magnesium salt of pyroglutamic acid, is found in some mineral supplements.